luispe/go-sdk/docs/packages/service/aws/config/index.md

 with the aws client that will later be used to interact with the different amazon web services (aws).

-Throughout the guide we will see how we can use the go-sdk api and set configurations for aws-sdk v1, aws-sdk v2 and finally how to make specific configurations to connect to [localstack](https://www.localstack.cloud/).
+Throughout the guide we will see how we can use the go-toolkit api and set configurations for aws-sdk v1, aws-sdk v2 and finally how to make specific configurations to connect to [localstack](https://www.localstack.cloud/).

 ### Install

-    go get -u github.com/pomelo-la/go-sdk/service/aws/config
+    go get -u github.com/pomelo-la/go-toolkit/service/aws/config

 ### Configuring aws/config for v2 of aws-sdk-go